VsixCommunity/ExtensibilityEssentials/README.md

 ---------------------------------------

-A collection of higly valuable extensions that makes it much easier to write Visual Studio extensions.
+A collection of extensions that makes it much easier to write Visual Studio extensions.

 This is a must-have for any extension author.